aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/htmltableloadoption/_index.md

 ### getOriginalSheetIndex() {#getOriginalSheetIndex--}

+<b>@deprecated.</b> Please use the 'originalSheetIndex' property instead.
 Get or set the original index of worksheet in the html.

 ```javascript
 getOriginalSheetIndex() : number;